Adoration of the Magi (Velázquez)

 The Adoration of the Magi is a 1619 Baroque painting by the Spanish artist Diego Velázquez now held in the Museo del Prado in Madrid.
-This work depicts the biblical scene of the three kings presenting gifts to the Christ Child.
-The painting also features the Virgin Mary and Saint Joseph.
+It depicts the biblical scene of the three kings presenting gifts to the Christ Child.

-Completed when Velázquez was just twenty years old, the painting reflects his early skill in religious composition and naturalistic portraiture.
-Scholars believe it was likely commissioned by the Jesuit Novitiate of San Luis in Seville, a connection likely influenced by his mentor and father-in-law, Francisco Pacheco.
-Some historians, such as Julian Gallego, suggest that Velázquez used family members as models, including his wife for the Virgin Mary and himself for Gaspar.
-Debate also surrounds the painting's original dimensions.
-The size and format of the painting indicate that it was made for an altarpiece.
-However, a 1832 lithograph by Cayetano Palmaroli depicts a wider version of the composition, raising questions about whether the canvas was later trimmed.
+Completed when Velázquez was just twenty years old, the painting is the largest of Velázquez's early works and reflects his early skill in religious composition and naturalistic portraiture.

 History

-The Adoration of the Magi passed through various notable collections before being placed in the Museo del Prado.
-Based on the date on the canvas, scholars believe that Velázquez completed the work in 1619 (one year after he married Juana Pacheco).
-However, the earliest known record of the painting dates to circa 1764, when it was housed in the Jesuit Novitiate of San Luis, Seville.
-The painting was likely commissioned by the Jesuits, possibly through the influence of Velázquez's mentor and father-in-law, Francisco Pacheco.
+The Adoration of the Magi was painted in 1619.
+It is an ambitious composition due to its size and the large number of figures.

+Scholars believe it was likely commissioned by the Jesuit Novitiate of San Luis in Seville, its earliest known record.
+The commission was likely influenced by his mentor and father-in-law, Francisco Pacheco.

 When the Jesuits were expelled from Spain by King Charles III, their possessions, including this painting, were dispersed.
 One account suggests that Francisco de Bruna, a Sevillian collector and a known art patron, acquired the painting around this time.
 English traveler Richard Twiss reported seeing it in this collection before 1775.

 By the late 18th century, The Adoration of the Magi had entered the royal collection of Spain.
 Following Francisco de Bruna's death in 1804, Luis Meléndez (de Bruna's nephew) gifted the painting to King Ferdinand VII.
 The work was initially placed in the Monastery of El Escorial and erroneously attributed to Francisco de Zurbarán in Pedro de Madrazo's Prado catalogue.
 In 1819, it was transferred to the Museo del Prado in Madrid, where it remains today.